superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 The choice of data processing velocity is pivotal in determining the kind of data retrieval and vector compute tasks you can perform.
 Different velocities offer distinct advantages and make different use cases possible.
 Here's a breakdown of the three primary velocity categories:

 ### 1. **Batch Processing**

-- **Technologies**: Open source tools like Apache Spark, or proprietary batch pipeline systems in Google BigQuery, AWS Batch or Snowflake.
+- **Technologies**: Open source tools like Apache Spark, or proprietary batch pipeline systems in Google BigQuery, AWS Batch, or Snowflake.
 - **Example Data**: Historical sales data, customer records, monthly financial reports.
 - **Properties**: Batch processing involves processing data in fixed-size chunks or batches, typically scheduled at specific intervals (e.g., daily, weekly, or monthly).
 It provides the ability to handle large volumes of data efficiently but lacks real-time responsiveness.
 For instance, a product recommendation system for an online store email newsletter might opt for batch updates.
 Updating recommendations once per week may suffice, given that the email is also sent just once a week.
 - **Data Formats**: Common formats include CSV, Parquet, Avro, or any format that suits the specific data source.